Skip to main content

 At this time we don't support exporting into Jira or pulling data from Jira into Ardoq more than once a day.

-Setup Jira Software Cloud
+Setting up Jira Software Cloud

-In the Ardoq platform, go to import & integrations and click Jira Software Cloud.
+In the Ardoq platform, go to Import & integrations and click Jira Software Cloud.

 On the homepage of the integration, you can navigate to your scheduled syncs you set up when you've done an in import, list of your specific configurations, and connections that have been set up.